pmojo375/Pickem/pickem/PERIODIC_TASKS_SETUP.md

 update_spreads.delay()
 ```

-**Note**: This task uses The Odds API which has rate limits.
-Be mindful of API usage.

 ### 3. ~~Check Games Completion~~ (REMOVED)

 **Note**: The post-completion spread update task has been removed.
-Spreads captured at 9 AM daily are now considered final for games that day, ensuring a maximum of 7 API calls per week to The Odds API.
+Spreads captured at 9 AM daily are now considered final for games that day.

 ## Existing Tasks